September 14, 2025

 Impact on Existing One-Pagers

-• Read-only configuration affects editing behavior but doesn't change existing content
+• Read-only configuration affects editing behavior in the current strategy version but doesn't change existing content.

 Reverting Changes